DSpace/DSpace/dspace-xmlui-mirage2/readme.md

 # Enabling the theme #

-Add the following to the `<themes>` section of  `src/dspace/config/xmlui.xconf`, replacing the currently active theme.
+Mirage2 is the default theme of DRUM XMLUI.
+It is configured in the `<themes>` section of  `src/dspace/config/xmlui.xconf`.

 ```xml
     <theme name="Mirage 2" regex=".*" path="Mirage2/" />
 ```

-Now, if you run `mvn package -Dmirage2.on=true` in the dspace project root, bower will download all Mirage 2 dependencies, and grunt will trigger a number of plugins to preprocess, concatenate and minify all the theme's resources.
+When you run `mvn package -Denv=local` in the dspace project root, bower will download all Mirage 2 dependencies, and grunt will trigger a number of plugins to preprocess, concatenate and minify all the theme's resources.

+You can disable Mirage2 by changing the configuration in xmlui.xconf, and by running `mvn package -Dmirage2.off=true` in the dspace project root.

 # Customizing the theme #